Racism in Romania: History

 In Wallachia and Moldavia, the Romani people were enslaved for centuries, belonging to the state, church or boyars (nobles) until slavery was gradually abolished during the 1840s and 1850s (see Slavery in Romania).

-Anti-semitism
+Antisemitism

 The presence of Jews in Romania is documented back to the 17th century.
 Since then the level of discrimination has varied.
 It increased sharply in the 1930s under the influence of the Iron Guard.
-Romania also organized death camps for Jews in the occupied Transnistria Governorate, such as the one at Bogdanovka, and the Romanian Army was involved in the 1941 Odessa massacre.
+Romania also organized death camps for Jews in the occupied Transnistria Governorate, such as the one at the Bogdanovka concentration camp, and the Romanian Army was involved in the 1941 Odessa massacre.

 After World War II, most of those Jews who had survived emigrated to Israel.
-Prejudice continued under the Ion Iliescu government (2000-2004), although the desire to join the European Union led to a greater acknowledgement of past Romanian crimes, with Iliescu finally admitting to the genocide of Romanian Jews in 2004.
+Prejudice continued under the Ion Iliescu government (2000–2004), although the desire to join the European Union led to a greater acknowledgement of past Romanian crimes, with Iliescu finally admitting to the genocide of Romanian Jews in 2004.